 10 minutes before we place the meat on the grill, we sprinkle it with this meat tenderizer (hello, it’s just $3!).
 It comes out tender every time.

-If you can swing it, try and make everything from scratch – the tortillas, salsa and guacamole.
+If you can swing it, try and make everything from scratch – the flour tortillas, salsa and guacamole.
 It really makes a big difference in the final product.
 There’s nothing worse than a plastic tasting tortilla masking the taste of carne asada.

 Calculate 1 pound of meat per 4 people on the low end.
 For folks with heavy appetites, you may want to increase it by a half pound.
 Any leftovers can be used in a breakfast burrito the next morning.